Last Reviewed: December 27, 2007

 Windows Server 2008 (dtSearch Web 7.51 and later)

-dtSearch Web requires Internet Information Server 4 or later, and requires that the IIS Metabase be installed.
-Therefore, dtSearch Web cannot be installed on a web server that uses Windows 95, Windows 98, Windows ME.
-It also cannot be installed on a web server other than Internet Information Server, even if that web server is advertised as supporting ISAPI.
+dtSearch Web requires Internet Information Server 6 or later, and requires that the IIS MetaBase be installed.
+Therefore, dtSearch Web cannot be installed on a web server other than Internet Information Server, even if that web server is advertised as supporting ISAPI.

 64-Bit Operating Systems